saraozn/tp/docs/UserGuide.md

 Format: `findcust NAME`

-* Finds and returns the customer(s) whose name contains the `NAME` substring.
+* Finds and returns the customer(s) whose name/surname contains the `NAME` substring.
 * The `NAME` must be in the same language as the name, i.e English.
 * The `NAME` should only contain the relevant alphabets

 Examples:
-* `list` followed by `findcust F` finds and returns the customer(s) with names that begin with "F" in the customer list.
+* `list` followed by `findcust F` finds and returns the customer(s) with names/surnames that begin with "F" in the customer list.
-* `list` followed by `findcust F J` finds and returns the customer(s) with names that begin with "F" and/or "J" in the customer list.
+* `list` followed by `findcust F J` finds and returns the customer(s) with names/surnames that begin with "F" and/or "J" in the customer list.

 When command succeeds: